 How it works: The SimplyCash Plus Business Card gives 5% cash back on office supply and wireless telephone provider services.
-You also get 3% cash back from a list of categories you can choose from, including:
+You also get 3% cash back on the category of your choice from a list of eight, including:

 Earning cash back: You have to choose your 3% category within two months of signing.
 If you don’t choose one, the default is gas stations.
 The combined annual cap for the 5% and 3% categories is $50,000.
 On all other purchases, you get 1% cash back.

 Using your rewards: Cash back will appear as a credit automatically on your statement.
 This American Express card has no annual fee, so you’ll earn cash back with a generous cap at no cost.